-These two CRMs enable you to import users’ accounts and contacts from Google or Outlook contacts or even by spreadsheet them.
+These two CRMs enable you to import users’ accounts and contacts from Google or Outlook accounts or even spreadsheet.
 Convenient isn’t it?

 You can also manage accounts, leads and business opportunities, just in case you forget now and then.

-With these imported accounts, you are able to select fields that you want to appear in your dashboard (on both systems) through a drag-drop interface.
+With these imported accounts, you are able to select fields that you want to appear in your dashboard (on both systems) through a drag-and-drop interface.

-Moreover, they will show you data about rich customers, the timeline of recent calls, notes or emails.
-Good for absent-minded individuals here.
+Moreover, they will show you data about potential customers, the timeline of recent calls, notes or emails.
+Helpful for absent-minded individuals here.

 A deeper dive

-Now let’s take a closer look at our two contenders.
+Now let’s take a closer look at two contenders here.

-In order to easily import contacts from other third-party business applications, you’d better use Web Forms, Zoho Import Wizard, or Zoho CRM API.
+Zoho is integrated with other office applications.
+Thus, you are capable of doing tasks outside of CRM, such as recording emails, meeting notes, documents, phone numbers and to-do lists.
+However, in order to smoothly import contacts from other third-party business applications, you’d better use Web Forms, Zoho Import Wizard, or Zoho CRM API.

-Thanks to a built-in social CRM feature, data pulled from Facebook, Twitter and Google+ allows you follow the social conversations around your customers, prospects and leads.
-This is an outstanding feature of Zoho when Salesforce needs an add-on for it.
+Thanks to a built-in social CRM feature, data were pulled from Facebook, Twitter and Google+ which allows you to follow the social conversations around your customers, prospects and leads.
+This is an outstanding feature of Zoho while Salesforce needs an add-on for it.